tislam35/322-Software-Engineering-Project/README.md

 ### Installation
 1. In your console or terminal, go the directory you want to store this repository.
-2. Type `https://github.com/tislam35/TeamMe.git` to clone this repository to that directory.
+2. Type `git clone https://github.com/tislam35/TeamMe.git` to clone this repository to that directory.
 3. Make sure to have PyQt5 library installed.
 4. If not, run `pip install PyQt5` in console to install the library.

 ### Implementation

 1. In your console or terminal, go the TeamMe project directory.
-2. Type `cd gui`.
+2. Type `cd gui_py_files`.
 3. Type `python browsing_home_page.py` to start TeamMe application.

 ## TeamMe Application Walkthrough